Top 10 Annette Funicello Songs

 #4 – First Name Initial

-On the US Billboard Hot 100 chart, “First Name Initial,” peaked at number twenty in 1959 and at sixteen with the US Cash Box chart.
+On the US Billboard Hot 100 chart, “First Name Initial” peaked at number twenty in 1959 and at sixteen on the US Cash Box chart.
 This song is featured on her album “The Story of My Teens.”
 This one has a very similar opening line as the legendary song “Splish Splash.”
-So many of the songs from the 50s were.very similar.
+So many of the songs from the ’50s were very similar.
 You can hear that Brian Wilson of The Beach Boys was probably listening to this one.

 #3 – Pineapple Princess

 On Funicello’s 1960 album, “Hawaiiannette,” the hit single titled “Pineapple Princess” climbed as high as eleventh on the US Billboard Hot 100 chart, as well as fifteenth on the US Cash Box chart.
-The popularity and appeal of the song were enough for it to be covered a few times over, most notably by the novelty music duo, Barnes & Barnes, for their 1986 album, “Sicks.”
+The popularity and appeal of the song were enough for it to be covered a few times, most notably by the novelty music duo Barnes & Barnes on their 1986 album “Sicks.”

 #2 – O Dio Mio

-Hey look theres Dick Clark!
-It’s fun watching these old videos where the singers lip synched and their voices sounded so orchestrated complete with harmonies surrounding the sound stage.
+Hey, look, there’s Dick Clark!
+It’s fun watching these old videos where the singers lip-synced, and their voices sounded so orchestrated, complete with harmonies surrounding the sound stage.
 This was a big hit for Annette Funicello.
-“O Dio Mio” was one of two songs performed by Annette Funicello that cracked into the top ten of the US Billboard Hot 100 music chart as it peaked in tenth place in 1960.
+“O Dio Mio” was one of two songs performed by Annette Funicello that cracked into the top ten of the US Billboard Hot 100 music chart it peaking in tenth place in 1960.
 It peaked at thirteen on the US Cash Box music chart.

 #1 – Tell Paul

-The most successful song performed by Annette Funicello is “Tell Paul,” which was written by the Sherman Brothers.
-Released in 1959 under the record label Disneyland 118, it peaked at number seven on the US Billboard Hot 100 music chart.
+The most successful song by Annette Funicello is “Tell Paul,” written by the Sherman Brothers.
+Released in 1959 under the Disneyland 118 label, it peaked at number seven on the US Billboard Hot 100.
 This would be the first time a female singer would realize a top ten hit in the rock music genre, as well as stand head and shoulders above the rest of her Mouseketeers.
-The musical writing talent of the Sherman Brothers who wrote for Funicello won Walt Disney’s attention to the point where they were asked to write music for his empire exclusively.
-For Funicello, “Tell Paul,” was the most successful single she’d ever release throughout her entire run as a singer.
-This video to us is pretty demeaning to Annette, but I guess they didn’t look at it that way back then.
+The musical talent of the Sherman Brothers, who wrote for Funicello, caught Walt Disney’s attention to the point that he asked them to write music exclusively for his empire.
+For Funicello, “Tell Paul” was the most successful single she’d ever release throughout her entire run as a singer.
+This video, to us, is pretty demeaning to Annette, but I guess they didn’t see it that way back then.

 DMCA.com Protection Status